1960 |

 Black cab drivers and military veterans in the community begin arming themselves and assembling at a nearby gas station to fight their way through the mob and defend those trapped in the church.
 The cab drivers, who rescued many of the Freedom Riders at the Montgomery bus depot and also played a crucial role in the Montgomery Bus Boycott of 1955-56, are a kind of unofficial security and patrol service for the Black community.
 But Dr. King knows that armed Blacks confronting the white mob and their police accomplices will result in a horrendous blood bath.
 He calls for volunteers to walk with him — unarmed — through the white crowd to dissuade the cab drivers from meeting violence with counter-violence.

-The next day more Freedom Riders from CORE and SNCC arrive in Montgomery.
+The next day, May 22nd, a new wave of CORE and SNCC Freedom Riders arrive in Montgomery.

 When the weary Riders arrive in Jackson and attempt to use "white-only" restrooms and lunch counters they are immediately arrested for Breach of Peace and Refusal to Obey an Officer.
 Says Mississippi Governor Ross Barnett in defense of segregation: "The Negro is different because God made him different to punish him."